-About supplementing breastfeeding with formula
+About mixed feeding or supplementing with formula

 - has a very low birth weight (under 1500 gm)